Kojji/QRCodeManager/replit.md

 ## Project Architecture

-### Frontend Stack
+### Tech Stack
 - React with TypeScript
+- Vite for development and build tooling
 - Wouter for routing
 - TanStack Query for data fetching and caching
 - Shadcn UI components with Tailwind CSS
 - qrcode library for QR code generation
 - date-fns for date formatting

-### Backend Stack
-- Express.js server
+- Firebase (v12.5.0)
-- In-memory NoSQL-style storage (MemStorage class)
+  - Firestore for persistent data storage
-- Session-based mock authentication
-- RESTful API endpoints
+  - Authentication SDK (configured for future use)

 ### Key Features
 1. **Authentication**